Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Introduction

-In summary, our contributions include: \begin{itemize} \item A minimal formulation under the two-view setting that supports various 4D tasks. \item An effective supervision strategy to learn local geometry and relative motion in a unified manner. \item A compact and competitive model for 4D reconstruction and tracking. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item A compact formulation under the two-view setting that supports various 4D tasks and generalizes to sequential data. \item An effective supervision strategy to learn local geometry and relative motion in a unified manner, leveraging both static and dynamic datasets. \item An efficient transformer-based model that achieves competitive performance for 4D reconstruction and tracking. \end{itemize}